tox-rs/tox-spec/spec.md

 get node request/bootstrapping from a peer successfully should also add them to the list of DHT peers if we are searching for them.
-The peer must not be immediately added if a LAN discovery packet with a DHT public key that we are searching for is received as there is no cryptographic proof that this packet is legitimate and not maliciously crafted.
-This means that a DHT get node or ping packet must be sent, and a valid response must be received, before we can say that this peer has been found.
+The peer must not be immediately added if a LAN discovery packet with a DHT public key that we are ping packet must be sent, and a valid response must be received, before we can say that this peer has been found.